 This is what Moss fabulously gets beyond her famous cheekbones, the full of confidence, but always warm stare, emblematic hair, sylphid allure, pure energy.

 A sort of candour that is not even “intended”, it is real from inside out.
 Out to her 170 cm, a height so atypical for her launch back in the ’80s, when Cindy Crawford, Claudia Schiffer and Naomi Campbell were referred to as “supermodels”.

 Kate Moss is the definition of effortless.
-She does not struggle to feel effortless, for sure.
-If she does, though, and wanders naked in front of the mirror for long minutes just to be able to get of the house looking casually and at peace, I would feel better myself.
+She does not struggle to feel effortless.
+If she does, though, and wanders naked in front of the mirror for long minutes just to be able to get out of the house looking casually and at peace, I would feel better myself.
 But I don’t think she does, anyway.